-I like using a mixture of breads.
-I like to have dense white bread and the flavor of whole grain.
+I like using a mixture of bread.
+I like to have dense white bread and the flavor of the whole grain.
 I drive 20 miles to a bakery that has these amazing dense, buttery croissants.
 They make amazing stuffing.
 Then I like to throw it a little sweetness with some cornbread and leftover brioche rolls or bread.
 I even love to toss it a bit of cranberry orange bread.

 Gather, chop, and measure all ingredients.

 Melt the butter in a large skillet then add chopped celery and onions.
 Saute over low heat until the vegetables are tender.
 Add the fresh herbs and stir.
 Remove from heat.

 Pour over dried bread and stir to coat.
 You will need a HUGE bowl to do this.

 Add a lot of parsley then slowly stir in turkey stock until you reach a consistency that you like.
 I’m somewhere in the middle.
 Not too wet, but not too dry.
 At this point, you can cover with plastic wrap and refrigerate for up to 2 days OR you can even freeze the stuffing at this point for a couple of weeks.
 Now that’s planning ahead!

 Pour into a large buttered baking dish and bake at 375F degrees for about 30-35 minutes or until crisp on the top OR you can stuff it right into the cavity of the bird you are roasting.